Okinawa Has a Wealth of Culture to Explore

 Bashofu has one of the longest histories among woven fabrics in Okinawa.
 Well known for its properties of allowing air flow helping the wearer to keep cool, and for its durability, it was worn by everyone, from the common people to the warrior class.
 Over 40 leaves of the basho tree are used to make the thread needed to weave one standard roll, and because the work is done entirely by hand, it requires skilled technique and patience.
 Nowadays, it is seldom used to make kimonos for everyday wear, and used instead to make products of other forms, such as accessories and bags.

 Bingata, the dyed fabric representative of Okinawa, is thought to be the product of incorporating the techniques of printed cotton from India and Java, as well as pattern papers and Kyoyuzen from Kyoto, and craftsmanship in this areas had become highly developed by the mid-18th century.
 Dyes such as Ryukyu indigo and Garcinia were valuable, thus they were developed for clothing intended to be worn by royalty and the warrior class.
 With yellow as the color for the highest rank, colors were assigned by class, age, and gender.

 Sanshin is the prominent instrument representative of the performing arts in Okinawa and said to have come from China, becoming a common musical instrument in Ryukyu around the 16th century.
-It is still used to perform Ryukyuan music, and you can still hear the sound of sanshin everywhere in Okinawa today.
+It is still used to perform Ryukyuan music, and you can hear the sound of sanshin everywhere in Okinawa even today.